Dakota-Schramm/funkin-api/README.md

 JWT Authentication Middleware: verify SignUp, verify token Authorization Middleware: check User’s roles with record in database

-With this api, you can view a general score list from players.
-  - Should allow for pagination of results
-Api allows for login:
-  - players can login to service and upload new high scores if it beats their current account's saved score // TO BE IMPLEMENTED
-  - could implement an ability to upload scores from the application after a player logs in
-    - will ultimately depend on how well checked the scores are to prevent forged scores?

 Ultimately, the goal for this API would be to serve many concurrent users in a way that isn't resource intensive for the server.
 While this project uses SQLLite for a simple mock database, we would want to switch this to a database where we can pool connections.
 Depending on how complexity scales, it might also be beneficial to use something for caching.

 # INSTALL